berthelemy/digital-learning-competencies/04-people.md

   L3: Able to use non-technical language to help decision-makers choose between complex learning and technical solutions
 - ID: Pe.02
   name: Talking to technical people
-  L1: Able to communicate requirements
+  L1: Able to explain the meanings of key technical terms used within the elearning industry
-  L2:
+  L2: Able to ask questions of IT terms using terms they will understand
-  L3: Able to
+  L3: Able to communicate requirements in terms that will be understood by IT teams
 - ID: Pe.03
   name: Communicating in writing
   L1: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Curabitur sollicitudin lectus velit, et volutpat erat venenatis ut.
 Sed a erat lacus.
 Donec venenatis egestas egestas.